Information for applicants

 To finalise enrolment at a selective high school you must:

-- have received an 'Authority to attend' letter from the high performing students unit
+- have received an 'Authority to attend' letter from the Selective Education Team

 - present original documents to the school to prove Australian permanent residency or citizenship of Australia or New Zealand and proof of residency.

-Offers or enrolments will be cancelled if placement is made on the basis of false or misleading information.
+Offers will be cancelled if placement is made on the basis of false or misleading information.